AsherTeo/Financial-Loan-Analytics/README.md

 ### 4) Feature Selection

-For feature selection, we utilize chi-square `chi2_contingency` for categorical features and ANOVA `f_oneway` for numerical ones.
+For feature selection, prior to training, we first utilize chi-square `chi2_contingency` for categorical features and ANOVA `f_oneway` for numerical ones.
 If the p-values from either method exceed 0.05, we reject the feature.
+After training, we utilize XGB feature selection parameters to rank the importance of each feature and attempt to remove those with 0 importance.
+For example, we may replace 'Vermont', 'Tennessee', 'South Dakota', 'Mississippi', and 'Oklahoma' as 'Others' in the 'State' feature to enhance the model's performance.
 ### 5) Machine Learning

 The process begins with the standardization of numerical data using the Standard Scaler.
 This step ensures that all numerical features are normalized to a consistent range, preventing certain features from dominating others during model training.